amritamaz/dreu-blog/_posts/2013-08-02-week-eight.md

 category: weekly log
 ---

+## Day 5 (8/2)
+  + I worked on my poster from 12-3 am yesterday, then woke up at 730 to print my poster, so I'm tired.
+But the poster sesion went very well!
+I had a lot of interested visitors and met some really cool other undergraduate researchers from Brown and other schools.
+I also met a professor who was really interested in the program, as she worked in earth science and spent a lot of time working to connecting women in sciences.
+We discussed grad school and her experiences and all these things were really fun and exciting!
+Dr. Bahar and some of the grad students in our lab also came by and I was able to show them my work and results.
+  + Then I took a nap.
+  + Then I armed myself with coffee and returned to crank out a few hours of prep work!
+Next week Marco will be gone, so I have a few simulations and tests I plan on running, both with different sets of implications and different circuits.
+So I'm prepping by (a) fixing the new input problems with the blib2v converter and (b) making a list of tasks.
+This weekend I can probably get some simulations going so I'm not sitting around for three hours waiting for results to analyze.

 ## Day 4 (8/1)
   + Marco and I spent the morning trying to debug the find-implications errors, but we're both too scared to touch the old find-implications code because we're pretty sure that's